We occasionally see the confused query

 - When a post is archived (becomes pushed off the main page, as newer posts are published), and the search engines re index the main page, the contents of that post will become visible in search engine result pages as the individual post.

 - The shorter your main page size, and the more frequently you publish new posts, the quicker your individual posts will be indexed.

 - The more readers who link to your individual posts, the quicker your individual posts will be indexed.
 With enough links to any individual post, that post could be indexed instead of the main page, for some searches.

 The newer posts in your blog, then, will always be visible in search engine result pages ("SERPs") using the home page URL.
 Thanks to search engine caching latency, there will be some posts indexed as part of the main page, and displayed in SERP lists, that are not on the main page when your potential readers visit your blog.

 The blog will have some unsatisfied visitors, who will visit the blog from a SERP list, not see the anticipated article right in front of them, and leave.
 This produces confusion similar to previously discussed backlink latency.

 Maybe you can minimise this effect, by letting your visitors search your blog.
 Any search gadget that uses content from the search engines, though, will only put your dissatisfied visitors back into another SERP list that contains what just got them there.

-A local blog search, which dynamically displays content directly from the blog and looks like another main page display, may put your dissatisfied visitors in a slightly better state of mind, and make them more receptive to what you have to say.
+A direct blog search, which dynamically displays content directly from the blog and looks like another main page display, may put your dissatisfied visitors in a slightly better state of mind, and make them more receptive to what you have to say.

 Alternately, you can reduce main page content, by using Jump Break.
 This will force the search engines to index your posts using the individual post pages, before the posts are archived.